eclipse/xtext/xtext-website/documentation/305_xbase.md

 ##### Property Access {#xbase-expressions-property-access}

-Feature calls are directly translated to their Java equivalent with the exception, that access to properties follows similar rules as described in [](#xbase-expressions-property-assignment).
+Feature calls are directly translated to their Java equivalent with the exception, that access to properties follows similar rules as described in [the previous section](#xbase-expressions-property-assignment).
 That is, for the expression

 ```xbase
   myObj.myProperty